willfarrell/aws-wishlist/README.md

 -  CO2 (currently 0.1 over 2y):
   - [ ] More granular details - by service
   - [ ] Toggle egress estimate?
 CloudFront to IP transfer

+## New
+- IPFS mode for S3
+- IPFS serverless node